dylanpieper/chatalot/README.md

 ### Automatic Retry

-Automatically retry failed requests with exponential backoff, which serves as a wide guardrail against errors while `ellmer` and `httr2` serve as a narrow guardrail against specific API limits.
+Automatically retry failed requests with exponential backoff, which acts as a wide guardrail against temporary API errors. `ellmer` uses `httr2` to act as a narrow guardrail against specific API errors and limits with most chat provider functions defaulting to retry one time.

 Be aware that this retry is a brute force approach, and as long as all other validation passes, the retry will persist.
 However, it will stop if it detects an authorization or API key issue.